 Water Discharges.
 Our operations can result in the discharge of pollutants, including crude oil and refined products, and are subject to the Oil Pollution Act ("OPA") and Clean Water Act ("CWA").
 The OPA and CWA subject owners of facilities to strict, joint and potentially significant liability for removal costs and certain other consequences of a product spill such as natural resource damages, where the product spills into regulated waters, along federal shorelines or in the exclusive economic zone of the U.S. In the event of a product spill from one of our facilities into regulated waters, substantial liabilities could be imposed.
 States in which we operate have also enacted similar laws.
-The CWA imposes restrictions and strict controls regarding the discharge of pollutants into regulated waters.
-This law and comparable state laws require that permits be obtained to discharge pollutants into regulated waters and impose substantial potential liability for non-compliance.
+The CWA imposes restrictions and strict controls regarding the discharge of pollutants into regulated waters and impose substantial potential liability for non-compliance.
 Compliance with these laws is not expected to have a material adverse effect on our business, financial position, results of operations or cash flows.